Hansi Niese: Death and legacy

+Niese died on 4 April 1934 in Vienna.

-At Vienna's Central Cemetery (Group 14 C, Number 4) of the popular actress has dedicated a memorial grave.
-In 1935, in Vienna in the 19th Döbling the Hansi Niese Alley and 1955 in the 13 District of Vienna named the Hansi Niese-way to her.
+At Vienna's Central Cemetery (group 14 C, number 4), the popular actress has a dedicated memorial grave.
+In 1935, in Vienna in the 19th Döbling the Hansi Niese Alley and in 1955, in the 13 District of Vienna named the Hansi Niese-way to her.
 There is a statue of her outside the Volkstheater, Vienna.